ExaDigiT/SimulationServer/README.md

 ```bash
 docker compose up --wait
 ```
-The server will be hosted on http://localhost:8080
+The API server will be hosted on http://localhost:8081.
+The dashboard will be hosted on http://localhost:8080.

 You'll need at least 16 GiB of RAM, preferably 32 GiB for druid and RAPS to run smoothly.